 After you file your claim, the insurance company will respond.
 Most insurers will offer a settlement that doesn’t come close to covering your costs.
 Your lawyer will work to negotiate for fair compensation.

 If you can’t reach a fair settlement through a claim, you might choose to sue in court.
-A side-impact collisions lawyer can help you determine the best option for you.
+A side-impact collision lawyer can help you determine the best option for you.
 It’s important to know all possibilities and the type of settlement you deserve.

 Don’t Wait to Get Started